Much Faster Processing with MTQ in TM1

 Testing of Multi Core Processing

-For more information, please see head over to TM1Tutorials here.
+For more information, please see head over here..

-They also have a great write up of multi threaded queries here.
+There is also a great write up of multi threaded queries here.